How to get a wheelchair

 A Wizzybug is a powered wheelchair provided free of charge to young children in the UK.

-Warning Check your benefits
+Warning Check before applying

 Talk about your options with your occupational therapist, care manager or local disability information and advice organisation.